 Publishing to a marketplace is effective if you want to be supported by a large network, have a certain level of free marketing, and if you don’t mind adhering to their requirements for your course, however it can be restrictive in terms of pricing your course, and is usually a less innovative way to teach your students.

 It's a nice, easy place to start but be aware that marketplaces tend to push prices down so, just as I hope you do with your book, think of this as an entry-level access to your expertise.
 The retailers will usually just take a share of your revenue -- or rather, will pay you a cut in the same way you'd receive a royalty if you self-published your book to Amazon.

 The third choice, and our preferred option, is to host your training on a dedicated Learning Management System that integrates with your website, but is hosted separately.

 Our favourite is Simplero for ease of use and understanding of learner priorities.
-Or you can look at Rainmaker, which is the platform this site is hosted on, or go to services such as Skilljar, or Fedora.
+Or you can go to services such as thinkific, or Teachable.
+(We’re not recommending, simply sharing options so you can find what suits you—and remember, new ones will come and old ones will go so do look around.)

 These usually come with a monthly fee but have the advantage of robust technology and are often easier to use than installing software on your own site.

 There are more choices for hosting than we could possibly list, so search around to see what is working now, and take your pick of one that's a fit for your wallet and your degree of comfort with the technology.